 8. Live the experience

-9. The exchange is more than a budget trip
+9. The Worldpackers exchange is more than a budget trip

-It is true that one of the main advantages of traveling with Worldpackers is that you save a lot of money, but that’s not all it’s about.
-When you get accepted as a volunteer, whether in a hostel, NGO or eco-project, you become part of the team, part of it all.
-You're going to have the chance to meet other volunteers and hosts full of stories to tell, practice another language (even if it’s in your own country), develop or sharpen skills, get to know a new place, learn about the daily routine of different projects and open your mind to a collaborative economy, in addition to being saturated with stories and meaningful moments.
-With all of this, saving money is just one detail.
+You're going to have the chance to meet other volunteers and hosts full of stories to tell, learn another language (even if your work exchange placement is in your own country), develop or sharpen skills, get to know a new place, learn about the daily routine of different projects and open your mind to a collaborative community... all while being immersed in a community of powerful stories and meaningful moments.

 10. The language

-When a host opens a spot, there is a certain level of language requirement that comes with the position.
-Be honest about this because in some tasks, like reception, it is extremely important to have good communication between volunteers and guests.
-So, if you're going to volunteer in a country that speaks a different language, be aware of this detail.
+When a host posts a new position opportunity, there is usually a certain level of language requirement that comes with that position.
+It's important to be honest about your language level because certain tasks require excellent communication between volunteers and guests (like reception, for instance).
+If you're going to volunteer in a country that speaks a language you don't know, it's important to be aware of this detail.

-These are a few tips about how to be a five-star Worldpacker volunteer, but the most important one will always be respect.
-Maintaining a good relationship between the volunteer and the host is important so that the experience is good, fun and profitable for everyone involved.
-Plus, when the volunteering is over, a good rating and review from both parties greatly helps each side to follow their own paths.
+These are a few tips about how to be a five-star Worldpackers volunteer, but the most important one will always be respect.
+Maintaining a respectful, honest relationship between the volunteer and host is important to ensure a fun and successful experience for everyone involved.
+Plus, when the volunteer experience is over, a good rating and review from both parties greatly helps each side follow their individual paths!